 Design

-This will be a psychometric study with a repeated-measures design.
+This is an experiment with a repeated-measures design.
 Participants will be shown short statements that describe hypothetical scientific studies in terms of their significance/importance or strength of support using phrases drawn from the eLife vocabulary (Table 1) and from the alternative vocabulary (Table 2).
 The statements are organised into four blocks based on vocabulary and evaluative dimension; specifically, block one: eLife-significance (5 statements), block two: eLife-support (6 statements), block three: alternative-importance (5 statements), block four: alternative-support (5 statements).
 Each participant will see all 21 phrases and respond using a 0-100% scale to indicate their belief about each study’s significance/importance or strength of support.

 Materials

 There are 21 statements that describe hypothetical scientific studies using one of the 21 phrases included in the two vocabularies (Table 1).
 Statements refer either to a study’s strength of support (e.g., Figure 1) or a study’s significance/importance (e.g., Supplementary Figure A1).
 For the alternative vocabulary, we use the term “importance” rather than “significance”.
 To ensure the statements are grammatically accurate, it is necessary to use slightly different phrasing when communicating significance with the eLife vocabulary (“This is an [phrase] study”) compared to communicating importance with the alternative vocabulary (“This study has [phrase] importance”; e.g., Supplementary Figure A2).
-Additionally, there is one attention check statement (Supplementary Figure A3).
+Additionally, there is one attention check statement (Supplementary Figure A3), a question asking participants to confirm their highest completed education level (options: Undergraduate degree (BA/BSc/other)/Graduate degree (MA/MSc/MPhil/other)/Doctorate degree (PhD/other)/Other), and a question asking participants the broad subject area of their highest completed education level (options: Arts & Humanities/Life Sciences and Biomedicine/Physical Sciences/Social Sciences/Other).
 The veridical materials are available at https://osf.io/jpgxe/

 Figure 1.
 An example summary statement referring to a study’s strength of support and the corresponding response scale with an arbitrary response shown.